JaminHLO/note-taker/README.md

 ## Usage

-A Demonstration Video showing the setup and functionality of the program is available here: <https://www.loom.com/share/5ae6c3890741488e98adc126cd24df96>
-Otherwise, the server is initialized from command line with:
+Screenshot of program in use: [note-taker adding item to populated list](/public/assets/imagesch11-ss01.jpg) Otherwise, the server is initialized from command line with:
 >node server.js